damik-physics/python-toolbox/README.md

 # Python Toolbox

-A curated collection of small, practical Python projects and automation tools to solve real everyday problems, demonstrate specific programming concepts, or explore a useful technique in modern Python development.
+A curated collection of small, practical Python projects and automation tools to solve everyday problems, demonstrate specific programming concepts, or explore a useful technique in modern Python development.

-The goal of this repository is to build a clear, structured portfolio showing clean code, maintainable design, and consistent improvement in Python skills.
+The goal of this repository is to build a clear, structured portfolio showing clean and maintainable code as well as tracking consistent improvement in Python skills.

 ## Contents